 Bremsstrahlung at ELBE

-- Photon scattering and photodissociation experiments are performed to study electromagnetic strength functions that determine reaction rates in nuclear astrophysics and in nuclear technology.
+- Photon-scattering, photodissociation and photofission experiments are performed to study electromagnetic strength functions and reaction rates for nuclear astrophysics and nuclear technology.

-- Besides fundamental and applied research in nuclear physics the facility is used for positron annihilation lifetime studies in materials science.
-At this setup, a variety of material types can be studied and defect concentrations and defect types in bulk materials, porous structures and the chemistry of radiolysis can be investigated.
+- In addition to fundamental and applied research in nuclear physics, the facility is used for positron annihilation lifetime studies in materials science.
+A variety of material types can be studied and defect concentrations and defect types in bulk materials, porous structures and the chemistry of radiolysis can be investigated at this setup.

-- Tests of high-energy photon detectors are performed which also employ the ps timing resolution of the photon beam.
+- Tests of high-energy photon detectors are carried out, which also employ the ps timing resolution of the photon beam.